aerospike-community/tinkerbench/tools/tinkerbench2/docs/vertex_id_manager.md

 TinkerBench2 supports the use of custom Vertex Id Manager by extending the current manager or writing a new manager.

-To create a new Id Manger the new manager must extend from the **IdManager** interface.
+To create a new Id Manger, the new manager must extend from the **IdManager** interface.

 Custom Vertex Id Manager can be extended/created by means of the TinkerBench2 Predefine Jar file.
 For more information, see [Writing Predefined Queries](./writing_predefined_queries.md) section.